Psychological Healing

 You’re smart, but be very careful and take care.

-The number of priests who have abused girls is minuscule—absolutely minuscule—compared to the number of fathers who have abused their own daughters.
-So, given that married men abuse their own children, how can anyone rationally equate celibacy with the sexual abuse of girls?
-And as for the abuse of boys, the problem lies with sexual perversions that have disgraced human morality right from the beginning, as Saint Paul makes clear in Romans 1:24–32.
+The number of priests who have abused children is minuscule—absolutely minuscule—compared to the number of married men who have abused children.
+So, given that married men blatently abuse children, how can anyone rationally equate celibacy with sexual abuse?

 In fact, just like those who claim that Christ made a mistake in not taking women as Apostles, many now claim that Christ and the early Church made a mistake in teaching that the Kingdom of Heaven is open only to those who live chaste lifestyles.
-And so we have before us now the scandals resulting from this sort of self-indulgent reasoning that justifies nothing but narcissistic weakness.
+Consequently, we have before us now the scandals resulting from this sort of self-indulgent reasoning that justifies nothing but narcissistic weakness.

 Yes, when you are obedient I take away your weakness and replace it with My strength.
 I am very surprised that souls do not want to make that exchange with me.